 The GDPR is based around core principles of transparency and accountability.

 Since it was introduced in 2018, other 'copycat' laws are taking hold in some of the world's most important jurisdictions for international businesses.
 Brazil has introduced a privacy law modelled closely on the GDPR, as has South Africa.
 China is consulting on its Personal Information Protection Law, while in the US, California has implemented its Consumar Privacy Act and a supplemental law (the California Privacy Rights Act) which brings it close to GDPR standards.

 Right to explanation

-GDPR, and national legislation like France’s Digital Republic Bill, give citizens the right to request information about algorithm-based decisions affecting their life chances.
+The GDPR, and national legislation like France’s Digital Republic Bill, gives citizens the right to request information about algorithm-based decisions affecting their life chances.

 Corporate checks and balances